department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 <li class="process-step list-four">

-Apply for the Vocational Rehabilitation and Employment Program.
+Apply for the VA Vocational Rehabilitation and Employment Program.

 </li>